19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 ### No payment under this Part on certain days for employee on leave of absence without pay

-12M\.—(1) No female employee is entitled to any payment under this Part for any day on which the female employee is entitled to be absent from work or receive payment under section 9(1), (1A), (1B), (1C), (1D), (1E) or (1F), if that day falls on a day the female employee takes leave of absence without pay granted by the employer at the female employee’s request.
+12M\.—(1) No female employee is entitled to any payment under this Part for any day on which the female employee is entitled to be absent from work or receive payment under section 9(1), (1A) or (1B), if that day falls on a day the female employee takes leave of absence without pay granted by the employer at the female employee’s request.

+[Act 33 of 2016 wef 01/01/2017]

 (2) No employee is entitled to take —